 Is auditioning a part of the application process?

 No. If you are admitted to the University of Massachusetts Amherst, you do not have to audition to become a major or minor.
 However, once you declare your major or add on your minor, we do require you to keep up a minimum GPA in theater classes and to complete required classes.
-See the PDF of our degree checklist or visit the Minor in Theater page for details on required classes.
+See the Online Advising page for checklists and other helpful documents to help you navigate our requirements for the Major and Minor.

 I'm only interested in performance.
 Why are you making me take lighting design (and dramaturgy classes, and tech crew credits, and...)?